 Homework: There will be 8 graded homework assignments.
 Homework assignments will involve one or more of the following components: computation of statistical procedures, interpretation of analysis results, and a critical evaluation of findings reported in different contexts.
-Excel will be used to support hand calculations for the homework assignments that involve computation.
-These homework assignments will require that you use the MathXL access kit.
+Excel may be used to support hand calculations for the homework assignments that involve computation.
+These homework assignments will require that you use the Pearson My Stat Lab access kit.
+You will have 5 days to access and complete each homework assignment.
+Homeworks will be due at 5 pm on the days listed in the course schedule.
 Homework assignments are weighted equally and worth a total of 40% of your final grade.